microvm/microvm-refimpl2/README.md

 IntelliJ IDEA has plugins for Scala and SBT.
 Make sure you don't commit `.idea` or generated project files into the repository.

+### C binding and Python binding

+The C binding is in the `cbinding` directory.
+Just run `make` inside `cbinding`.

+The Python binding is in the `pythonbinding` directory.
+It depends on the C binding, so make sure you make the C binding first.
+The Python binding does not need to be built.

+See the `README.md` files in `cbinding` and `pythonbinding` for more details.

 ## How to run

 There is a sample factorial program (generously provided by @johnjiabinzhang) in